dgmouris/zero_to_api/README.md

 ## Conclusions
 - What have we done here?
+   - created and used a virtual environemnt.
-   - create a django project
+   - created a django project
    - added the django, djangorestframework, djoser, django-cors-headers packages
    - hooked up the authentication api and configured it to our web project.
    - created an app with models (and added them to the admin), serializers, views, urls,